 Music

 Music in class is taught in classes by class teachers following music express.
 The basic concepts of tone/timbre, beat, dynamics, register/pitch, duration, direction, form/structure, rhythmic and melodic patterns, texture and style are taught through composing, listening, performing and moving.
 We are lucky to have an extensive supply of percussion instruments to enhance this provision.
-All year 4 children have music lessons through DASP music, ad this year our children are focussing on brass.
-We also work with a range of peripatetic music teachers who teach small groups and individuals at a higher level.
+All year 4 children have music lessons through Wessex Music and Dorset Music Service.
+This year we are focussing on Ukulele.
+We also work with a range of music teachers who teach small groups and individuals at a higher level.

 Intent